stand-art/jaxn/Discussion.md

 * ...allowed to accept other encodings, provided that they are correctly identifier (no guessing!) and unambiguously mapped to a sequence of Unicode code points.
 * ...required to emit an error if the input is not correctly encoded.

+## Source Character Set

+The input is properly encoded Unicode characters, the source character set consists of HTAB (0x09), end-of-line characters (0x0A, 0x0D), and all characters from space upwards (0x20-0x10FFFF).
+JSON allows 0x7F, although it is a control character.
+JAXN stays compatible with JSON, so it has to allow it as well.

 ## Comments

 JAXN allows comments, however, they are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
 In particular, comments are not associated with a particular node.
 This improves interoperability and ensures that the main concern why comments are not part of JSON is taken care of.
 The usual purpose of a comment is to communicate between the human maintainers of a file.
 A typical example is comments in a configuration file.